 In terms of assumptions, it is important to mention that this method will only work with systems of linear equations, and to have a solvable matrix equation we will need to have the same number of equations as unknown variables.
 For example, above we have a system of equations with three equations and three unknown variables.
 If these numbers do not match we will not be able to solve the matrix equation using the method described below.

 Converting a System of Equations to a Matrix Equation:

 The first step in converting a system of equations into a matrix equation is to rearrange the equations into a consistent format.
 Generally we will put all the variables with their coefficients on one side of the equation and the constants on the other side of the equation.
 Additionally, it is best to list the variables in the same order in each equation.
 This process of rearranging the equations will make conversion later on easier.

 Next we will begin the process of writing out the three matrices that make up the matrix equation.
 These three matrices are the coefficient matrix (often referred to as the A matrix), the variable matrix (often referred to as the X matrix), and the constant matrix (often referred to as the B matrix).

 - The coefficient matrix (or A matrix) is an N x N matrix (where N is the number of equations / number of unknown variables) that contains all the coefficients for the variables.
 Each row of the matrix represents a single equation while each column represents a single variable (it is sometimes helpful to write the variable at the top of each column).
 For instances where a variable does not show up in an equation, we assume a coefficient of 0.

-- Finally, on the other side of the equals sign we have the constant matrix (or B matrix).
-This is a N x 1 matrix containing all the constants from the right sides of the equations.
+- Finally, on the other side of the equal sign we have the constant matrix (or B matrix).
+This is a N x 1 matrix containing all the constants from the right side of the equations.
 It is important that the order of the constants matches the order of equations in the coefficient matrix.